vindarel/lisp-journey/content/blog/state-of-the-common-lisp-ecosystem-2020.md

 It is "complete enough for most uses".
 You might find a demo [here](http://office.botton.com:8080/).

 There are more GUI libraries and frameworks: https://github.com/CodyReichert/awesome-cl#Gui (and more under the works).
+In particular, LispWorks' CAPI is still presented as the best in town by the ones who tried it.

 **Consolidation**

 Since roughly October, 2020, Nicolas Hafner works full time on [Kandria](https://kandria.com/).
-Supporting his work, through [GitHub sponsors](https://github.com/sponsors/Shinmera) or [ko-fi](https://ko-fi.com/shinmera) would be 1) a great sign of recognition and 2) useful for ecosystem, especially for Alloy.
+Supporting his work, through [GitHub sponsors](https://github.com/sponsors/Shinmera) or [ko-fi](https://ko-fi.com/shinmera) would be 1) a great sign of recognition and 2) useful for the ecosystem, especially for Alloy.

 I wrote an introduction to these frameworks in the Cookbook:
 [Cookbook/gui](https://lispcookbook.github.io/cl-cookbook/gui.html).
 More